YuanL12/yuanl12.github.io/_posts/2021-08-15-How-to-run-BATS-in-Mac.md

 However, if you are not lucky enough, it probably cause some problems, because your g++ is not configured correctly (OpenMP might be the biggest problem).
 If so, please see below.

 > **_Attention_**:
-> If you use `g++ -o hello_omp.out hello_omp.cpp -fopenmp` in Mac, it will return an error like `clang: error: unsupported option '-fopenmp'`, and this is because g++ in Mac is default to use clang like `Apple clang version 12.0.0 (clang-1200.0.32.29)` in my case.
+> If you use `g++ -o hello_omp.out hello_omp.cpp -fopenmp` in Mac and get an error like `clang: error: unsupported option '-fopenmp'`, this is because g++ in Mac is default to use clang (e.g., `Apple clang version 12.0.0 (clang-1200.0.32.29)` in my case).
 You will need Homebrew to install GCC.
 The details of installation is listed below:

 - Install gcc by Homebrew